Websec.fr Level 04

 ?>

-The source2.php help to connect to to database (database.db) and contains all functions who execute, recept query, and the source1.php file contains a part who receive user input and send request using a function in source2.php.
+The source2.php helps to connect to the database (database.db) and contains all functions that execute and receive queries, and the source1.php file contains a part that receives user input and sends a request using a function in source2.php.

-The function who take our attention is __destruct() function who is know to be a special magic function who is called when an object is destroyed.
+The function that takes our attention is the __destruct() function which is known to be a special magic function called when an object is destroyed.

-It also know to conduct to insecure deserialization.
+It is also known to lead to insecure deserialization.

-So firstly it’s important to know in the code what is doing , how it work.
+So first, it’s important to understand what the code is doing and how it works.

 alt text

-• It check if input is a integer firstly and display after the username associate at this id
+• It checks if the input is an integer first and displays the username associated with this id

-• When we connected on websec.fr a cookie was created, her name is leet_hax0r and your ip address is checked before left you to use the app.
+• When we connect to websec.fr a cookie is created, its name is leet_hax0r and your IP address is checked before allowing you to use the app.

 $ curl -c - http://websec.fr/level04/index.php